 There are several ways to tell if you have bed bugs, including noticing small red or brown spots on your bedding or suffering from red, itchy marks on the skin from bed bug bites.

 Bed bugs are opportunists that will hitch a ride on just about anything!
 Bed bugs often spread through traveling or in used furniture.
 They can latch onto suitcases, purses, and more.

-Carpet beetles are frequently confused for bed bugs.
-The easiest way to tell them apart is by looking at their larvae: carpet beetle larvae look fuzzier and more stout than bed bug larvae, which look like little worms.
+Bed bugs and carpet beetles are best set apart by the appearance of their larvae.
+Carpet beetle larvae look fuzzier and more stout than bed bug larvae, which look like little worms.

-Yes, bed bugs bite in order to feed on their food source: blood!
+Bed bugs bite to feed on their hosts.
 They typically bite at night when their host is at rest.
 Bites aren’t usually felt, but could cause red, itchy marks on their victims a day or two later.

-Compared to other pest problems, bed bugs are relatively harmless.
-They may be parasitic and leave you with itchy, inflamed bites, but there are no major structural or health dangers of a bed bug problem.
+Bed bugs are considered a nuisance and not a major health threat.
+They may be parasitic and leave you with itchy, inflamed bites, but there are no major dangers of a bed bug problem.